Municipal Auditorium (Kansas City, Missouri): Arena

 The Arena, nicknamed "Municipal", has hosted the Mid-America Intercollegiate Athletics Association tournament annually, each March since 2003.
-When Kansas City hosts the Big 12 Conference tournament, women's games take place here.
 It is currently home to the NAIA Men's Division I Basketball National Tournament.
 It was played here from 1937 to 1974, when it moved into Kemper Arena, and has been home since the Tournament moved back to Kansas City from Tulsa in 2002.

 The arena hosted three of the first four Final Fours, and hosted its last NCAA tournament game in 1964.
 In 2013, the University of Dayton Arena passed Municipal Auditorium in number of games hosted as that arena hosts the opening round games of the NCAA tournament.
+Municipal also hosted the Big 12 Women's Basketball Tournament 14 times from 1997 through 2023.

 The 19,500-seat Kemper Arena was built in 1974 to accommodate Kansas City's professional basketball teams that had been playing at the Auditorium.
 The Kansas City Kings (known at the time as the Kansas City-Omaha Kings) played their first two seasons at the Auditorium, then returned for the majority of the 1979-80 season after the roof of Kemper Arena caved in on June 4, 1979.

 On November 13, 1979, Darryl Dawkins of the Philadelphia 76ers completely shattered a backboard during a game vs. the Kings with a thunderous slam dunk.

+Tommy Morrison vs. Donovan Ruddock was a professional boxing match that occurred on June 10, 1995 at the Municipal Auditorium.
+The fight had 8,000 spectators and was televised on pay-per-view.

 It is home to the University of Missouri–Kansas City Kangaroos basketball team.
 Since January 2009, it has been the home of the Kansas City Roller Warriors roller derby league.

 The 2013 $5 million renovation included new video boards, LED scorer's table, sound system, lighting, electrical upgrades, and lower-level seating.